sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 **How much variation is expected?**
 By now, it should be clear that the answer to this question depends on the assumptions we make about the data.
-One reasonable assumption we could make is that each model $$m=1, \dots, 25$$, answers each question $$n=1,\dots,100$$ correctly with some probability $p_{m,n}$.
+One reasonable assumption we could make is that each model $$m=1, \dots, 25$$, answers a question from template $$t=1,\dots,100$$ correctly with some probability $$p_{m,t}$$ (where the randomness is induced by the sampling of different filler values; see the Appendix for a precise mathematical treatment of our assumptions).
-Unfortunately, since the paper does not provide question-level performance data, for the purposes of this analysis, we must further assume that this probability is constant across questions, that is $p_{m,n}=p_m$ for all $n$.
+Unfortunately, since the paper does not provide performance data for individual question templates, we will focus our analysis instead on the quantity $$p_m$$, obtained by marginalising $$p_{m,t}$$ across templates.

-Thus, an LM answering questions is modelled as an independent and identically distributed Bernoulli trial with a model-specific success probability $p_m$.
+Thus, an LM answering questions is modelled as an independent and identically distributed Bernoulli trial with a model-specific success probability $$p_m$$.
-Under this assumption, the total number of correct answers on a dataset of size $N=100$ is
+Under this assumption, the total number of correct answers on a dataset of size $$N=100$$ is

 $$\text{Binomial}(N, p_m).$$

-The variance of this distribution is **fully determined by the success probability $p_m$** and equals
+The variance of this distribution is **fully determined by the success probability $$p_m$$** and equals

 $$N \cdot p_m \cdot (1-p_m).$$